Call for Papers

 The Yearbook of Langland Studies is the sole journal devoted to Piers Plowman and associated works.
 Since 1987, YLS has significantly shaped the expanding critical attention to the poem and its contexts.
 Each volume -- including essays, debate, reviews, and annual annotated bibliography -- offers access to the most significant and up-to-date scholarship on the poem and its literary, historical, codicological, and critical contexts.
 YLS welcomes articles and notes that deal with Piers Plowman and related poetry and prose in the traditions of didactic and allegorical alliterative writing, or with the historical, religious, intellectual, codicological, and critical contexts of these works.
 The ISSN is 0890-2917.

 The editors are Alastair Bennett, Royal Holloway, University of London; Katharine Breen, Northwestern University; and Eric Weiskott, Boston College.
-Submissions should be sent as attachments to email@example.com.
-Submissions should follow the guidelines on the YLS stylesheet.
+Submissions, which should follow the style sheet, should be sent as attachments to email@example.com.
 Books for review should be sent to any of the editors.

 - Stephen A. Barney, Emeritus, University of California, Irvine